AdUser/f2b/docs/configuration.md

     Address is optional, eg "23" and "0.0.0.0:23" is the same.
     For ipv6 address use square brackets like this: "[fe80::fe14:a87c]:23".

-mcast
-:   Init string is name of group in multicast messages.
-Options are:
-    * group -- address of multicast group.
-Should be in net 239.255.0.0/16
-    * address -- bind address for socket (default: 0.0.0.0)
-    * port -- destination port for multicast messages (default: 3370, don't change unless you know what you doing)
-    * iface -- sets default interface for multicast messages (use system settings if not set)

 Filter-modules
 --------------